 Housing costs in Concord are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Concord is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Concord isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Concord are a mix of both white- and blue-collar jobs.
 Overall, Concord is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Concord who work in office and administrative support (13.86%), management occupations (9.92%), and sales jobs (9.53%).

 Also of interest is that Concord has more people living here who work in computers and math than 95% of the places in the US.